 HOW TO WOO A WOMAN

-Tuesday 11 February 2014
+Tuesday, 11 February 2014

 Managing Diabetes with Exercise

-Two years ago, when Jennifer Auyer's father died at age 64 from complications related to type 2 diabetes, she faced a turning point in her own struggle with the disease.
+Two years ago, when Jennifer Auyer's father died at age 64 from complications related to type 2 diabetes, she faced a turning point in her struggle with the disease.

 Her father's diabetes had led to heart disease, a quadruple bypass, a foot amputation, and vision problems, among other serious health troubles.
-"It was a really painful experience, for him and for all of us," says Auyer, 40, of Nashua, N.H.
+"It was a really painful experience, for him and all of us," says Auyer, 40, of Nashua, N.H.

 Recommended Related to Diabetes